reiniercriel/safe-chain/README.md

 # Aikido Safe Chain

-The Aikido Safe Chain **prevents developers from installing malware** on their workstations through npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip.
+The Aikido Safe Chain **prevents developers from installing malware** on their workstations while developing in the Python ecosystem (through pip or pip3) or in the Javascript ecosystem (through npm, npx, yarn, pnpm, pnpx, bun and bunx).
 It's **free** to use and does not require any token.

 The Aikido Safe Chain wraps around the [npm cli](https://github.com/npm/cli), [npx](https://github.com/npm/cli/blob/latest/docs/content/commands/npx.md), [yarn](https://yarnpkg.com/), [pnpm](https://pnpm.io/), [pnpx](https://pnpm.io/cli/dlx), [bun](https://bun.sh/), [bunx](https://bun.sh/docs/cli/bunx), and [pip](https://pip.pypa.io/) to provide extra checks before installing new packages.
 This tool will detect when a package contains malware and prompt you to exit, preventing npm, npx, yarn, pnpm, pnpx, bun, bunx, or pip from downloading or running the malware.